Updated on by Hayley Brown

 How do native integrations work?

 Native integrations work via mapped data flows between the two SaaS applications in real time and are readily available to the appropriate teams.
-Native integrations can either be developed in-house or via an embedded iPaaS that provides integration tools for users to build and deploy in-app integrations.
+Native integrations can be developed in-house or via an integration tool such as an embedded iPaaS.
+It enables users to build and deploy in-app integrations.

 - Direct API Connection: Software developers use APIs (Application Programming Interfaces) to connect two platforms directly, allowing them to communicate and exchange data.

-- Built-in Functionality: Unlike third-party connectors (like Cyclr), these are built into the product’s core, ensuring a consistent user experience.
+- Built-in Functionality: Unlike third-party connectors these are built into the product’s core, ensuring a consistent user experience.

 - Authentication: The integration handles secure authentication between platforms, often using OAuth 2.0, to allow secure data sharing.